Srivalli13204/Data-Uploader-with-Email-reporting/README.md

-# Python project name : DevTest
+# Python project name : Uploading Files with Email reporting

 This task is to evaluate skills in Django development, GIT knowledge, and deployment.